What is Minimally Invasive Surgery?

 - Percutaneous pedicle fixation – the placement of metal rods and screws in sturdy sections of vertebrae called the pedicles

 - Transforaminal interbody lumbar fusion (TLIF) – a procedure in which the surgeon removes a damaged disc (or discs) and places new bone in the available space.

 Not all neurosurgeons perform minimally invasive surgery; its cutting-edge tools and techniques require special training and expertise.
 The neurosurgeons at The Spine Hospital at the Neurological Institute of New York are highly trained and experienced with minimally invasive tools and techniques.

 If you have any questions about surgical procedures for the spine, speak with a neurosurgeon.
 He or she can help tailor the best treatment for you.

 At the Spine Hospital at the Neurological Institute of New York, all of our doctors perform treatments with Minimally Invasive Surgery.
 Contact Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Alexander Tuchman and Richard C. E. Anderson (Pediatric neurosurgery) to schedule an appointment.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Patrick C. Reid and Richard C. E. Anderson (Pediatric neurosurgery) to schedule an appointment.